rbtcollins/bitnami-docker/gke/wordpress/README.md

 No events.
 ```

-Then, visit `http://x.x.x.x` in your favourite web browser, where `x.x.x.x` is the IP address listed next to `LoadBalancer Ingress` in the response.
-You will be greeted with the Wordpress setup page.
+Visit `http://x.x.x.x` in your favourite web browser, where `x.x.x.x` is the IP address listed next to `LoadBalancer Ingress` in the response of the above command.
+You will be greeted with the Wordpress setup:.

-After completing the setup, access the Wordpress administration panel
+Once you complete the setup, we need to enable the Amazon AWS Services and WP Offload S3 plugins from the Wordpress administration panel.

+  1. Login to the administration panel
-  1. On the left sidebar click on **Plugins**
+  2. On the left sidebar click on **Plugins**
-  2. Activate the **Amazon Web Services** and **WP Offload S3** plugins
+  3. Activate the **Amazon Web Services** and **WP Offload S3** plugins
-  3. Load the **Settings** panel of **WP Offload S3**
+  4. Load the **Settings** panel of **WP Offload S3**
-  4. Enter the bucket name created in [Create Google cloud storage bucket](#create-google-cloud-storage-bucket)
+  5. Enter the bucket name created in [Create Google cloud storage bucket](#create-google-cloud-storage-bucket)
-  5. Turn on the **Remove Files From Server** setting
+  6. Enable the **Remove Files From Server** configuration
-  6. Save Changes
+  7. Save the Changes

 You now have a scalable Wordpress blog.
-The next section demonstrates how the blog can be scaled, without any downtime, to meet the growing demands of your soon to be successfully blog.
+The next section demonstrates how the blog can be scaled, without any downtime, to meet the growing demands of your blog.

 ## Scaling the Wordpress blog